shimu0215/shimu0215.github.io/aboutme.md

 ## Education

-#### Tufts University, Medford, MA, 02/2021 - 05/2023
-- Master of Science, Electrical Engineering
+- Master of Science, Electrical Engineering, Tufts University, Medford, MA

-#### Xi’an University of Architecture and Technology, Xi`an, China, 09/2019 - 05/2021
+- Bachelor of Science, Electrical Engineering, Xi’an University of Architecture and Technology, China
-- Bachelor of Science, Electrical Engineering
-- Bachelor of Science, Architecture
+- achelor of Science, Architecture, Xi’an University of Architecture and Technology, China

 ## Academic Visiting